Loughton tube station: The station today

 The current station is of notable architectural importance and is a Grade II listed building.
 Designed by John Murray Easton for the London and North Eastern Railway, on behalf of London Transport, the main structure consists of a high, square block dominated by large arched windows at high level.
 The main elevation is flanked by symmetrical wings and, to the south, a single storey extension.
 The whole building, as well as the associated disused signal cabin and sub-station, is finished in carefully bonded, incised, gault bricks.
 The ticket hall takes the form of a lofty arched hall, from which leads a subway that gives access to the two island platforms.
 The platforms are dominated by graceful, gull-winged shaped reinforced canopies that were altered during 1980s renovations.
 Although some original platform furniture has been lost the timber platform benches, with the London Underground roundel forming the seat backs, survive.

 The station has four platform faces and three tracks, with the middle bi-directional track usually used for services that terminate at the station.
 Those eastbound services that terminate at Loughton mostly return to central London, although some go into Loughton sidings (usually after the evening peak and late at night) which can accommodate 10 trains.
 A traincrew depot ("the Powerhouse") was converted from the matching electrical substation to the north-east of the station in 2006.

 Services and connections

 Services

-The station is served by the Central line's Epping branch, between Buckhurst Hill and Debden stations.
+Loughton station is on the Central line between Buckhurst Hill to the west and Debden to the east.
 The typical off-peak service in trains per hour (tph) is: